-A new Australian-developed technology suite called eBottli has been launched, with the potential to prevent the wine export industry against the booming global trade in counterfeit wines.
+A new Australian-developed technology suite called eBottli has been launched, with the potential to protect the wine export industry against the booming global trade in counterfeit wines.

 Developed with the support of the South Australian Government, eBottli delivers a new set of new tracking and blockchain data technologies, geolocating services for bottles or containers, and unique identifier labels to help guarantee the full provenance and authenticity of the wine.